Students in the ROTC program have the opportunity to attend special schools or training on a voluntary basis during the summer and winter breaks.

 The 1st Battalion (Airborne), 507th Infantry Regiment conducts the U.S. Army Airborne School.
 Airborne School instructors are the world-renowned "black hats" from the U.S. Army, Marine Corps, Navy and Air Force.
 Students are trained in the use of static line deployed parachutes.

 Students are trained by the same platoon sergeants, section sergeants and squad leaders for all three phases of training, (ground, tower and jump).
 The school's teaching philosophy is designed to strengthen unit cohesion, discipline and supervision while producing quality paratroopers.

 Air Assault School is a 10½ day course that teaches air assault techniques and procedures.
 Successful completion qualifies soldiers to wear the Air Assault Badge.

 This school deals with making soldiers qualified to conduct airborne helicopter operations.
 Proper sling load techniques, knots and fast roping are among the topics covered.
 The school also features a 12-mile march with rucksack.

 The Army Mountain Warfare School is an Army National Guard installation on the Ethan Allen Firing Range, in Jericho, Vt.
 The school exists to train soldiers in the specialized skills required for operating in mountainous terrain, under all climatic conditions, day and night.

 Arctic, sub-arctic, and mountain environments are brutally unforgiving to the unprepared.
 Units that have successfully fought in these environments have historically been those with special individual skills, and are physically and mentally tough, and have extensive experience and expertise operating in harsh conditions.

-At the Northern Warfare School you will learn training which will prepare you as a leader of units which overcome demanding cold weather and mountainous environments.
+At the Northern Warfare School, you will experience training that will prepare you as a leader of units that overcome demanding cold weather and mountainous environments.